gayathiri-web/portfolio-website/README.md

 # portfolio-website
-  Just launched my first portfolio on GitHub! - 💻 Featuring some of my latest projects. - 🌱 Excited to learn and grow as a developer. - 🔗 Check it out and let me know what you think!
+  # My Portfolio Website

+Welcome to my portfolio website!
+This site showcases my skills as a junior full-stack developer, featuring projects and information about my experience.

+## Technologies

+- *HTML*
+- *CSS*